Overview

 First boot — expect 1–2 minutes

-The very first time the container starts, ClamAV downloads its virus definition database (~300 MB).
-This takes 1–2 minutes depending on your connection speed. clamd will not accept scan requests until the download is complete.
+The very first time the ClamAV container starts, freshclam downloads the virus definition database (~300 MB). clamd will not accept scan requests until the download is complete.

-On every subsequent start the definitions load straight from the clamav_db volume, so startup is fast.
-Only the very first cold start (or after a volume wipe) triggers the long download.
+On every subsequent start the definitions load from the clamav_db named volume, so startup is fast (a few seconds).
+Only the very first cold start, or a start after wiping the volume, triggers the long download.

 });